 - Donate to a local agency OR a friend in need.

-- Contact a local Maine Harvest for Hunger coordinator to find a community garden to help.
+- Contact with a local Maine Harvest for Hunger coordinator to find a community garden to help.

 - Report your donation.